jasonbayton/11ty/_src/projects/managed-settings/support/troubleshooting.md

 3. Note the time to the second (13:31:45) when doing this, [then capture a bug report](/android/how-to-capture-device-logs/).
 4. Upload the bug report to the [feedback form](https://docs.google.com/forms/d/e/1FAIpQLSdYQrOPM0dKwCmcSjfxgoK2rQvhQXXyw2pk9nMqYBn0F2IhRw/viewform?usp=sf_link), inputting the operating system version (14), OEM (Samsung) and Model (Galaxy S24) within the text input.

-OEM/device support will be tracked via [this document](/projects/managed-settings/support/oem-support/) once internal testing is complete.
+OEM/device support is tracked via [this document](/projects/managed-settings/support/oem-support/).
+I welcome feedback to grow it.

 **Some OEMs/devices only open the Settings app**